sweetalert2/sweetalert2/README.md

 If you would like to contribute enhancements or fixes, please do the following:

-1. Fork the plugin repository.
+1. Fork the `sweetalert2` repository and clone it locally.

 2. Make sure you have [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/) installed.